ABOUT SIERRA LEONE

 The Judiciary

 The Judiciary arm of Government is headed by the Chief Justice of Sierra Leone.
-It comprises the Supreme Court, Court of Appeal, High Court, Magistrate Court and Local Courts.
+It comprises of the Supreme Court, Court of Appeal, High Court, Magistrate Court and Local Courts.

 The Judiciary arm of Government is mandated to interpret and apply the laws of Sierra Leone and to administer justice to all within the boundaries of Sierra Leone.
 The Judiciary also provides alternative mechanisms for dispute resolution.
-Its independence from the other arms of Government is protected by the constitution.
+Its independence from other arms of Government is protected by the constitution.

 All Judges including the Chief Justice, are appointed by the President and subject to Parliamentary approval.